 Third, how powerful is a love that you feel constantly anxious about?
 That you feel like you have to worry about and constantly care for or else it will disappear?
 Sure, it takes effort to nurture and keep that relationship healthy.
 But it certainly shouldn’t be so flimsy that it will crumble without near-constant attention and care.
 A healthy love will allow you to have your own space and life, hopefully with someone that gives you equal care and consideration.

-Frankly, if you feel the love is that flimsy, it would be a good idea to talk a counselor about the situation to see if the relationship is healthy.
+Frankly, if you feel the love is that flimsy, it would be a good idea to talk a therapist about the situation to see if the relationship is healthy.

 18. Never forget, you are a replaceable cog in the machine.